-The Triage Team Leader is responsible for oversight and communication related to triage and disaster First Aidtraining, preparation, and planning.
-The leader will also direct team activities and, in the event of a large-scale emergency impacting the school community, periodically interacting with Operations to determine medical needs and planned actions.
+The Triage Team Lead is responsible for oversight and communication related to triage and disaster first aid training, preparation, and planning.
+The leader will also direct team activities and, in the event of a large-scale emergency impacting the school community, periodically interact with the Operations Section Lead to determine medical needs and planned actions.

-Specific duties of the Triage Team Leader may include:
+Specific duties of the Triage Team Lead may include:

-- 1) Ensuring triage areas are set up - 2) Supporting team members to ensure adequate triaging of the injured - 3) Ensuring all medical supplies are available for the team - 4) Ensuring Medical Team performs secondary assessments and appropriate disaster medical care after triage is complete - 5) Periodically keeping Operations Section Chief informed of overall status - 6) Ensuring designated school site staff are trained in triage and disaster first aid techniques and priorities
+- 1) Ensuring triage areas are set up - 2) Supporting team members to ensure adequate triaging of the injured - 3) Ensuring all medical supplies are available for the team - 4) Ensuring Triage Team performs secondary assessments and appropriate disaster medical care after triage is complete - 5) Periodically keeping Operations Section Lead informed of overall status - 6) Ensuring designated school site staff are trained in triage and disaster first aid techniques and priorities